superduper-io/superduper/docs/content/execute_api/referring_to_data_from_diverse_sources.md

 # Working with external data sources

-superduper supports data added from external data-sources.
+Superduper supports data added from external data-sources.
-When doing this, `superduper` supports:
+When doing this, `Superduper` supports:

 - web URLs
 - URIs of objects in `s3` buckets